quicwg/multipath/draft-ietf-quic-multipath.md

 it MUST pick a Connection ID with the same Path ID for sending the PATH_RESPONSE.

-When the multipath extension is negotiated, a client that wants to use an additional path MUST first initiate the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames as described in
+When the multipath extension is negotiated, a client that wants to use an additional path SHOULD first initiate the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames as described in
-{{Section 8.2 of QUIC-TRANSPORT}}, unless it has previously validated that address.
+{{Section 8.2 of QUIC-TRANSPORT}}.
+It MAY skip the validation and simply send packets on the paths if it has previously validated that address.

-After receiving packets from the client on a new path, if the server decides to use the new path, the server MUST perform path validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.
+After receiving packets from the client on a new path, if the server decides to use the new path, the server SHOULD perform path validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.
-An endpoint that receives a PATH_CHALLENGE and does not want to establish this path is expected to close the path by sending a PATH_ABANDON on another path, as specified in section {{path-close}}.
+An endpoint that receives packets on a new path and does not want to establish this path is expected to close the path by sending a PATH_ABANDON on another path, as specified in section {{path-close}}.